matiasandina/send_ip/README.md

 remote-path: target-folder # this folder will be created under /home/user might create errors for not linux users
 refresh-freq: 15 # minutes for cron-job
 python_path: /path/to/virtualenv/bin/python3 # the python path you supply here will affect where the code runs (e.g., /usr/bin/python3), see docs!
 ```

+> [!TIP]
+> If you are unsure about your python path.
+Activate your virtual environment and `which python`.

-2. Use the pacakge functions, for example:
+3. You can use this 'natively' in python.
+To use the pacakge functions, for example:

 ```
 from send_ip.send_ip import *